atakanaltok/awesome-useful-websites/README.md

 ## Media
 * http://radio.garden/ - Radio stations represented as green dots on Google Earth map and you can listen any of them by just one click
 * https://radiooooo.com/ - The Musical Time Machine
+* http://www.lightyear.fm/ - Radio broadcasts leave Earth at the speed of light
 * https://tastedive.com/ - Find mucis, books, movies, and many more
 * https://www.pidgi.net/wiki/Main_Page - Community-driven video game media database, including artwork, promotional materials, logos, and more
 * https://kassellabs.io/ - Use your texts on famous intros of movies and series